OlivierB29/mobilecms-admin/README.md

 # MobilecmsAdmin

-This project is the admin tool part for [mobilecms](https://github.com/OlivierB29/mobilecms):
+This project is the admin tool part for [mobilecms](https://github.com/OlivierB29/mobilecms).

-It is intended to manage content for a sport organization : News, calendar events, public pages, documents, ...
+Manage content for a sport organization : News, calendar events, public pages, documents, ...
 Like any CMS, it is intended to post articles and attach files (images or documents).

 The responsive design with [Material](https://material.angular.io/) can be used with a mobile phone.